External Internship and Research Opportunities for Undergraduates

 Application deadlines are frequently flexible; therefore, if you are interested in applying for a program for which the deadline has passed, contact the program anyway.
 It is possible that they still have openings and would consider your application.

-Dr. Velez has compiled a brief list of some of this year's REU programs that may have fewer prerequisites than most, or that may be open to specific populations (future teachers, international students, etc.).
+Dr. Velez compiles a brief list of REU programs each year that may have fewer prerequisites than most, or that may be open to specific populations (future teachers, international students, etc.).
+Click the link to see the most recent list.
+It is usually published around January.

 Select summer programs